adrazen/cs140e-final-project/labs/11-user-process/README.md

 Part 5: replace our `breakpoint.h` implementation

-The code currently calls our single-step implementation (in `single-step.o`).
+The code currently calls our single-step implementation (in `single-step.o`) which relies on our `staff-breakpoint.o`.
 For this part, you should modify your debug hardware code to support mismatching and implement the following routines:

 ***NOTE: these routines call `cp14_enable` if it hasn't been called